avo-hq/docs.avohq.io/docs/2.0/customization.md

 end
 ```

-The context data can also be reached using the `::Avo::App.context` object.
+You can access the context data with `::Avo::App.context` object.

 ## Eject views